 Spoonman – Rings that shine and things that jingle.
-Handcrafted jewelry and accessories made from silver forks and spoons by the festival’s original “Spoonman” Ray MacNeil. www.thespoonman.com
+Handcrafted jewellery and accessories made from silver forks and spoons by the festival’s original “spoonman” Ray MacNeil. www.thespoonman.com

 Twisted Wood Guitars – Specializing in handcrafted Weissenborn style acoustic lap slide guitars and accessories.
 These instruments are truly works of art.

-Windy Tree Artisan – This unique jewelry is handcrafted from Arbutus branches that have fallen naturally.
-The design is then carved individually and freehand with a scroll saw, making each an original piece of art. (www.windytreeartisan.ca )
+Windy Tree Artisan – This unique jewery is handcrafted from Arbutus branches that have fallen naturally.
+The design is then carved individually and free-hand with a scroll saw, making each an original piece of art. (www.windytreeartisan.ca )

 Zam! – Zany… amazing…magical.
 Powered by the whimsy, love laughter and the sparkle of life.
 Inspiring creative play with toys, juggling balls, jester hats, wings and more.
 Wander by the wonderful world of Zam and play with us.

 The Deadline for 2015 applications has passed.
 To apply for the 2016 Edmonton Folk Music Festival, please check back in January – new applications should be online midmonth.
 For reference – check out the 2015 Craft Application.